INTRODUCTION

 Preserving & Increasing Affordable Housing

-• Increased funding for the Affordable Housing Acquisition and Preservation Project to preserve and increase the stock of affordable housing for the County.
+- Fund the Affordable Housing Acquisition and Preservation project to increase and preserve the stock of affordable housing in Montgomery County.

-• Boost funding to more than double the new Nonprofit Preservation Fund project to preserve existing affordable housing in developments at risk of rent escalation to higher market rents.
+- Recommend continued support of the Nonprofit Preservation Fund project to preserve existing affordable housing in developments at risk of rent escalation to higher market rents.

 Fighting Climate Change

-• Replacement of 182 diesel and natural gas Ride On buses with zero-emissions buses in FY25-30 with the goal of a transition to a 100% zero-emissions fleet by 2035.
+- Extend BRT service with the purchase of zero-emission buses; replace 234 diesel and natural gas Ride On buses with zero-emissions buses in FY27-32 with the goal of a transition to a 100 percent zero-emissions fleet by 2035.

 Improving Economic & Community Development

-• Continued public-private partnership to develop the White Oak Science Gateway life science mixed use development.
+- Continue the public-private partnership to develop the White Oak Science Gateway life science mixed-use development.

 Advancing Racial Equity & Social Justice

-• Recommend funding for affordable housing, transit, pedestrian safety, student health, education, culture, and economic development projects that can reduce racial disparities and inequities.
+- Allocate funding for affordable housing, transit, pedestrian safety, education, culture and recreation, and economic development projects that can reduce racial disparities and inequities.

 A GREENER COUNTY